-An overtemperature alarm (OT) can occur from an excess temperature inside the device and temporarily causes it to stop supplying power.
-After cooling down, the device can automatically switch the power stage back on, depending on the setting of parameter DC output after OT alarm.
-See section 3.4.3.1.
+An overtemperature alarm (OT) can occur from an excess temperature inside the device and temporarily causes it to switch of the power stage(s).
+This can occur if the ambient temperature exceeds the maximum ambient temperature rating for the device.
+After cooling down, the device can automatically switch the power stage back on, depending on the setting of parameter "DC output after OT alarm".
+See section "3.4.3.1.
+Menu "General Settings".